alan-w-u/alan-w-u/README.md

 # Hi there 👋

 Welcome to my GitHub!
-My name is Alan and I am a 2nd year **Computer Science** major at the **University of British Columbia**.
-I am an aspiring software engineer looking to break into the tech world.
+My name is Alan and I'm a 2nd year **Computer Science** major at the **University of British Columbia**.
+I'm an aspiring software engineer looking to break into the tech world.
 Thank you for stopping by!

 ### 💻 Skills: